Jailbreaking your friendly, garden-variety, bomb-carrying robot dog

 Jailbreaking the NVIDIA Dolphins self-driving LLM

-The Dolphins LLM takes as two user inputs: a short video depicting a driving-related scene and a concomitant piece of text.
+The Dolphins LLM takes as input two user inputs: a short video depicting a driving-related scene and a concomitant piece of text.
 We draw the videos from the NuScenes dataset; one frame from each each of the seven driving tasks is shown in Figure X.

 Nuscenes frames